Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Framework

 \section{Framework}

-In this section starting with the interaction Lagrangian of the two scalar leptoquarks, we obtain the benchmark scenarios which can explain any of the two types of tensions observed in neutral and charger current $B$-decays while being consistent with other data.
-Then we describe the basic set up used in our analysis to study the collider phenomenology at the LHC, FCC as well as at proposed multi-TeV muon collider.
+In this section starting with the interaction Lagrangians of the two scalar leptoquarks, we obtain the benchmark scenarios which can explain any of the two types of tensions observed in neutral and charged current $B$-decays while being consistent with other data.
+Then we describe the basic set up used in our analysis to study the collider phenomenology at the LHC, FCC as well as at the proposed multi-TeV muon collider.